Petar2207/-Superset-Chart-Datasource-Updater/README.md

 - Python 3.7+
 - [requests]

-  ## Also included simple html, css, and javacode(not tested) prepared for flask conection with python code.
+  ## Also included simple html, css, and js(not tested) prepared for flask conection with python code.